 Ever wondered why healthy people have that irritating glow about them?
 It’s because getting your heart rate up is good for the skin.

 During vigorous exercise, more blood flows to every organ in the body including the skin, which kick-starts the production of collagen.
 Collagen is the most abundant protein in the body, and makes up 70 per cent of protein in the skin.
-More exercise equals more collagen, which equals healthier skin.
+More exercise equals more collagen, which equals healthier, younger-looking skin.
 Forget that eye cream, what your grooming regime really needs is a brisk 10k.